rse/typopro/README.md

 Opera (Desktop)             | --   | 10.0 | 11.1
 Opera (Mobile)              | --   | 10.0 | 11.0

-This means that for the latest versions of all major browsers the optimized WOFF format would be both sufficient and prefered.
+This means that for the latest versions ("evergreen") of all major browsers the optimized WOFF format would be both sufficient and prefered.
 But for backward compatibility to older browser versions, the EOT and TTF formats are still provided, too.

 Alternatives
 ------------